Sherrelle Parke left the CSA Centre team in June 2019. Sherrelle wrote this blog when she was in our team, we hope you find it interesting.

 Difficulties are further compounded by the statutory age limitation; many services stop once a young person reaches 18 years of age, regardless of whether or not they’ve been equipped to manage with the risks identified at age 17.
 The key exceptions are those young people leaving care or those with disabilities, who at least have access to transition services for a few more years.

 Effectiveness in operational settings

-More than this however, the CSA Centre aims to engage practitioners and share the learning whilst it’s still relevant, from initiatives like the CSA Connect Community (which brings service providers, policy makers and CSA professionals together to share knowledge and skills); to the Professional Development Scholarships (supporting highly-motivated practitioners to deepen their CSA expertise); to the numerous projects, talks, presentations and project visits up and down the country by our Practice Improvement Advisors.
+More than this however, the CSA Centre aims to engage practitioners and share the learning whilst it’s still relevant, from initiatives like the CSA Connect Community (which brings service providers, policy makers and child sexual abuse professionals together to share knowledge and skills); to the Professional Development Scholarships (supporting highly-motivated practitioners to deepen their child sexual abuse expertise); to the numerous projects, talks, presentations and project visits up and down the country by our Practice Improvement Advisors.

 What is clear is that no single agency or organisation is going to have the answers to these complex risks faced by young people.
 Working collaboratively across a diverse sector including justice, children’s services, health and education is essential if we are to effectively deal with a problem as pervasive and important as this; everyone with a stake in working to prevent the sexual abuse and exploitation of adolescents needs to be involved.